Caciques in Puerto Rico: Significance in Puerto Rican history

 Caciques played a large role in the history of the island, most notably when the Spanish came to take their territory.
 Upon Spanish arrival in 1508, there were an estimated 20,000-50,000 Taínos living on the island.
 Believing the Spaniards were spiritual entities, the Taínos were very hospitable to the Spanish.
 Knowing this, the Spanish used the Taínos for labor and finding gold on the island.
 After much mistreatment, and the implement of the encomienda system over the land, the caciques and Taínos as a group lost their control of the island.

 As a result of the Spanish abuse and dwindling number of Taínos, cacique Agüeybaná II was appointed to head cacique after the death of his brother.
 Skeptical about the Spaniards being spiritual figures, Agüeybaná II and Urayoán ordered an ambush of Spaniard Diego Salcedo as he was attempting to cross the Río Grande de Añasco.
 The Taíno drowned the Spaniard and kept his body for three days, fearing resurrection.
 After seeing the man was in fact mortal, the Taínos declared war on the Spanish, leading to the Spanish–Taíno War of San Juan–Borikén.

 The Taíno, led by caciques Agüeybaná II, Urayoán, Coxiguex, Yauco, Jumacao, Loquillo, Orocobix, Guayama, as well as many others, rebelled, however they lacked the weaponry to defeat the Spanish.
-The Taíno were defeated and ultimately killed off by European abuse and disease.